nirajvnec/testLTC/README.md

+Developed SME Knowledge MET, CN, HM,

+Recently fixed Production Critical bug for MET where MET was crashing after launching, When user was trying to Run multiple reports

 Earlier, when I entered into the RADAR project, there was no way to execute the Stored Procedure from SQL Developer, which made it challenging to check output in Oracle SQL Developer.
 Then, I immediately looked for another Oracle client.
 Where can we execute the stored Procedure and found that AllRound PL/SQL Developer is a better tool that we can use to perform Stored Procedure execution from this client.
 Which was not possible earlier with Oracle SQL Developer